calibreapp/react-live-chat-loader/.github/pull_request_template.md

 👋🏻 Hi there!

-This template will help you describe the work you’ve done, so one of the project owners can review and potentially accept it promptly.
+This template will help you describe the work you’ve done, so one of the project maintainers can review and potentially accept it promptly.
 Please fill relevant sections below and feel free to delete what does not apply to your work (including this comment).

 Thank you for helping us improve React Live Chat Loader! ⚡️